ferdininadresi/linkedin-flow-filter/README.md

-# LinkedIn Notification Flows — v0.2.1
+# LinkedIn Flow Filter — v0.2.1

 This **Chrome extension** splits LinkedIn's Notifications page into custom flows (tabs) by person or organization.
 Create